 The doctoral program in social work and social research leads to a degree awarded by the General Faculty of the College.
-As such, the program ultimately is accountable to the General Faculty through its Committee to Supervise the PhD.
 The General Faculty sets specific degree requirements for the PhD degree as well as certain rules regarding how such requirements are met.
-The rules of the General Faculty and the by-laws provide further requirements for faculty functioning in this division of the College.
+The plan of governance and the faculty by-laws at the college provide further requirements for faculty functioning in this division of the College and delegates certain responsibilities to the faculty.